Mika-127-0-0-1/Mika-127-0-0-1/README.md

 Junior Computer and Electronic Engineer
 ---------------------------------------

 I graduated from Northwest University in Potchefstroom in 2024.
-I also started working for a solar company, Eneframe Batteries, providing solar installation services alongside their lithium iron phosphate battery manufacturing.
-We ship the lithium cells from China, but everything else, especially the battery management system (BMS), is designed and made locally.
-I have worked on the low-level embedded code to improve the batteries' operation and add new features such as a programmable auxiliary relay and the integration of a CAN bus for CAN communication to various inverters.
+Here is a little of what I do on a daily:
+* Developing embedded firmware for Lithium (LiFePO₄) Battery Management Systems (BMS), focused on safety, performance, implementing new features and communication protocols, and charge/discharge efficiency.
+* Supporting the design and implementation of solar energy systems, including system diagnostics, firmware calibration, and solar inverter integration.
+* Led a project to retrofit a golf cart from lead-acid to LiFePO₄ batteries, including BMS integration, accessory upgrades, and solar charging support.
+* Provided remote and on-site support for residential and commercial solar systems, including panel and battery health assessments, firmware updates, and troubleshooting.
+* Facilitated end-to-end resolution of equipment faults and logistics with service centers, ensuring minimal downtime for clients.
+* Contributed to internal technical documentation and collaborated with senior engineers on PCB testing and electronic assembly.
 Furthermore, I love coding websites as a hobby.
 Watch this space to see the amazing projects.

 *   🌍  I'm based in Gauteng, South Africa
 *   ✉️  You can contact me at [mika.sidwell@gmail.com](mailto:mika.sidwell@gmail.com)